Undergraduate and Graduate Scholarships

 - Mary Ann Walker Scholarship

-A Scholarship Committee composed of K-State faculty, graduate students, and staff from our office screens all applications.
-The Committee will review each student's essay, grade point average, the individual scholarship requirements, and financial need to determine the best candidates for each scholarship.
+A Scholarship Committee comprised of K-State faculty/staff, graduate students, and SAC staff reviews each student's essay and the individual scholarship requirements to determine the best candidate(s) for each scholarship.